learnk8s/learnk8s.io/src/custom-authentication/content.md

 Kubernetes supports several authentication methods out-of-the-box, such as X.509 client certificates, static HTTP bearer tokens, and [OpenID Connect](https://openid.net/).

-_However, Kubernetes also provides points of extensibility that allow you to integrate any desired authentication method and user management system._
+_However, Kubernetes also provides points of extensibility that allow you to bind any desired authentication method and user management system to a cluster._

-This article explains how you can implement a custom authentication method for Kubernetes with the example of [LDAP authentication](https://connect2id.com/products/ldapauth/auth-explained).
+This article explains how you can implement [LDAP authentication](https://connect2id.com/products/ldapauth/auth-explained) for your Kubernetes cluster.

-In particular, this means that users will be able to authenticate to Kubernetes with their existing credentials from a [Lightweight Directory Access Protocol (LDAP)](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) directory.
+LDAP authentication means that users will be able to authenticate to Kubernetes with their existing credentials from a [Lightweight Directory Access Protocol (LDAP)](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) directory:

 ![Kubernetes LDAP authentication](assets/intro.svg)

-LDAP authentication is used mainly as an example here — the goal of this article is to show the _general principles_ of how to implement a custom authentication method.
+LDAP authentication will be used as an example — the goal of the article is to show the _general principles_ of how to implement a custom authentication method.

-Using this knowledge, you can bind any authentication technology to Kubernetes.
+You can use the same knowledge that you gain in this article for integrating any other authentication technology.

 _Think of [Kerberos](https://en.wikipedia.org/wiki/Kerberos%5f%28protocol%29), [Keycloak](https://www.keycloak.org/), [OAuth](https://en.wikipedia.org/wiki/OAuth), [SAML](https://en.wikipedia.org/wiki/SAML%5f2.0), custom certificates, custom tokens, and any kind of existing single-sign on infrastructure._

-All of this is possible with Kubernetes!
+You can use all of them with Kubernetes!

 _Before starting with the implementation, let's briefly review the fundamentals of the Kubernetes API access._